Frequently Asked Questions

 What are the benefits of maintaining FEMA accreditation and good standing in the RIP?

 When FEMA accredits the levee system and the system is in good standing with the Corps, the local community receives multiple benefits.
 First, the process of accreditation raises community awareness of flood risk.
 Second, the community is able to receive federal assistance during and after high water events.
-Third, the community has access to low-cost flood insurance through the National Flood Insurance Program (NFIP).
+Third, the community is not required to pay for flood insurance through the National Flood Insurance Program (NFIP).
 Finally, FEMA treats the areas with accredited levees as having low flood risk; this ensures the continuation of existing economic development conditions in the districts.